Augustus31/Spanish-Transliterator/README.md

 Sadly I don't really comment my code :(
 As a general overview, the code reads key presses, and if they match a preset string, then it simulates backspace (deleting the string) and types in the special character.
-Detailed instructions are provided in the "Instructions" file.
+Detailed instructions are provided in the "Instructions" file included in the zip.